Version 1.0 - Last Updated: 25 Oct 2023

 • Approved (fee cap) with statement – automatic designation

-• not on register – specifically designated by HEFCW
+• not on register – specifically designated by the Welsh Ministers

-You must not add courses to CMS before HEFCW has granted designation.
-If HEFCW advises your courses are only designated for continuing students, you must set your course to returning students only when saving to CMS.
+You must not add courses to CMS before the Welsh Ministers have granted specific designation.
+If the Welsh Ministers advises your courses are only designated for continuing students, you must set your course to returning students only when saving to CMS.

 Franchise arrangements – Welsh students

 Only providers registered as Approved (fee cap) with an Access and Participation Plan (APP) are automatically designated to run franchised courses in partnership with other OfS registered providers.
-All other providers must have these courses specifically designated by HEFCW.
+All other providers must have these courses specifically designated by the Welsh Ministers.

 The designation for full-time and part-time undergraduate courses depends on the registration status of both providers.